Faq's

 Frequently asked questions

-At our core, we are dedicated to fostering sustainable development and supporting local communities through our work with tribal groups, women cooperative societies, and local honey hunters.
-Our commitment begins with recognizing the invaluable role that these communities play in preserving traditional practices and maintaining the delicate balance of our forests.
 By collaborating with tribal groups, we tap into a wealth of indigenous knowledge and expertise that has been honed over generations.
 These communities have long been custodians of forest resources, employing time-tested methods that are both ecologically sustainable and culturally significant.
 Their deep-rooted connection to the land ensures that the forest products we offer are harvested with respect and care, preserving the health of the ecosystem while providing high-quality goods.

-In addition to tribal groups, our partnerships with women cooperative societies are a cornerstone of our mission.
+In addition to tribal groups, our partnerships with women cooperative societies are a core of our mission.
 These societies represent a collective effort to empower women, offering them a platform to contribute economically while enhancing their social standing within their communities.
 By supporting these cooperatives, we help create opportunities for women to engage in meaningful work, gain financial independence, and improve their livelihoods.
 This empowerment extends beyond individual benefits, positively impacting families and communities as a whole.
 The women’s skills and dedication are reflected in the quality of the products they produce, which include a range of forest-derived goods from honey to herbal remedies.

 Local honey hunters are another integral part of our network.
 These skilled individuals possess a unique expertise in the art of honey hunting, a practice that requires both bravery and deep knowledge of the forest.
 Their work involves locating and harvesting honey from wild bee colonies in remote areas, a tradition that is both adventurous and steeped in cultural significance.
 By working with these honey hunters, we not only ensure the authenticity and purity of the honey we offer but also support a livelihood that is increasingly rare in today’s world.
 Their contribution is crucial in providing a product that is not only of superior quality but also carries a story of dedication and tradition.

 Together, our collaborations create a synergy that brings the best of forest produce products to you.
 Every item we offer is the result of a thoughtful and respectful process, from harvesting to packaging.
 We are committed to transparency and traceability, ensuring that you can trust the origins of our products.
-By choosing our forest produce, you are supporting a network of communities that work tirelessly to preserve their heritage while contributing to the global marketplace.
-Our products are a testament to their hard work, knowledge, and commitment to sustainability.

 Once the worker bees return to the hive, they transfer the nectar to the house bees, who are responsible for processing it.
 This transfer occurs through a process called trophallaxis, where the nectar is regurgitated from one bee’s mouth to another.
 The house bees then begin the transformation process.
 To reduce the water content of the nectar and prevent fermentation, the bees spread the nectar out on the honeycomb cells.
 The bees use their wings to fan the nectar, creating airflow that speeds up the evaporation of water.